Yves Nyami

 Yves Nyami (born 24 August 1995) is a DR Congolese footballer who plays as a midfielder.

 Early life

 Nyami was born in Villeurbanne, France to a family with roots in Congo.

 Club career

 Nyami started his career with French lower league club Bourg-Péronnas.

 He moved to Scotland to with Inverness Caledonian Thistle and Edusport Academy.
 Following a stint with New York Red Bulls II he made five appearances in the Gibraltar National League for Glacis United in the 2016–17 season.

-In June 2017 it was announced he would join Barbadás, where he made five appearances in the in the Tercera División in the first half of the 2017–18 season.
+In June 2017 it was announced he would join Barbadás, where he made five appearances in the Tercera División in the first half of the 2017–18 season.

 In the summer of 2018 he signed with Swedish club Åtvidabergs FF, before leaving the club after a few weeks.

 He joined Swedish side IFK Malmö from Italian club ASD Virtus Cilento in December 2022.

 International career

 Nyami played for the Congo U17 national team.